Disappearance of Peng Shuai: Interviews

 On 19 December, Singaporean Chinese-language newspaper Lianhe Zaobao published a six-minute video of its interview with Peng and provided subtitles in English.
 In the video, which showed her and former athletes, such as Yao Ming, at an International Ski Federation cross-country skiing event in Shanghai, Peng said that she has been "staying at home" and has "always been free".
 She also stated in Mandarin, "I have never said or written that anyone has sexually assaulted me, I have to clearly stress this point ... with regards to Weibo, it's about my personal privacy ...
 There's been a lot of misunderstanding ...
 There [should be] no distorted interpretation", adding that the state media translation of her November email to Simon denying allegations of sexual assault was accurate.
-In response to the video, the WTA released a statement saying "We remain steadfast in our call for a full, fair and transparent investigation, without censorship, into her allegation of sexual assault, which is the issue that gave rise to our initial concern."
-An anonymous China watcher said in the Asia Sentinel that "the Chinese government is definitely behind Lianhe Zaobao to increase the credibility of the story.
-If the story was by state media, it would carry far less weight.
-Peng Shuai was under pressure to say what she said.
-We've seen this too often with the self-incrimination on TV.
-All these are popular tactics of the CCP (Chinese Communist Party)."
-Peng's apparent withdrawal of her allegation notwithstanding, the same China watcher also said that "Zhang won't be punished before the Winter Olympics in February, because it would be bad publicity for the international event", but "after the Olympics, he will be in trouble."
+In response to the video, the WTA released a statement saying "We remain steadfast in our call for a full, fair and transparent investigation, without censorship, into her allegation of sexual assault."
+An anonymous China watcher said in the Asia Sentinel that the Chinese government or the CCP was behind the interview and that Zhang would face punishment after the Winter Olympics.
+When interviewed by The Washington Post, a number of Zaobao journalists stated that they believed that the Chinese government had chosen the paper "to promulgate the party line" while being "seen as more likely to be trusted by global audiences than a Chinese state media outlet".

+Experts offered various interpretations afterward.
+One view was that although not stated explicitly, what Peng experienced was sexual assault from someone at a higher position.
+Another view was that although resonating with many readers, her original post was ambiguous, and sex happened only after she agreed to it.
+The question of whether her consent was valid is complicated by the pressure she might have felt as well as her love for Zhang during their affair.